DAILY DISCIPLINE #169

 Jeremiah 5:4-5 / Romans 10:3 / Ephesians 4:18

-Day 5- If anyone should have had understanding it should have been the disciples.
+Day 5- If anyone should have had understanding it would have been the disciples.
 They had walked closely with Jesus for 3 years.
 But understanding doesn't come upon us from the outside.
 It begins on the inside.
 What keeps men from having understanding?

 Psalm 32:8-9 / Proverbs 24:30 / Isaiah 27:11 / Jeremiah 4:22 / Jeremiah 5:21-22

-Day 7- What James and John wanted in having the places of honor in God's kingdom provides us with an example of a situation common among men on earth.
+Day 7- What James and John wanted in having the places of honor in God's kingdom provides us with an example of a situation common amongst men on earth.
 Those with false ambition will: